 Ontario Ministry of Transportation

-Baby's first days: bowel movements & urination.
+Baby's first days: bowel movements and urination.
 Healthy Children—American Academy of Pediatrics website.
 Available at http://www.healthychildren.org/English/ages-stages/baby/pages/Babys-First-Days-Bowel-Movements-and-Urination.aspx.
-Updated August 7, 2013.
-Accessed May 20, 2014.
+Updated August 1, 2009.
+Accessed April 7, 2016.

 10/5/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: US Food and Drug Administration.
 Infant sleep positioners: consumer warning—risk of suffocation.
 US Food and Drug Administration website.
 Available at: http://www.fda.gov/Safety/MedWatch/SafetyInformation/SafetyAlertsforHumanMedicalProducts/ucm227733.htm.
 Updated September 29, 2010.
 Accessed May 20, 2014.